Manchester City, 2017–

-At other times when he gets on the ball in deeper positions he spreads play with long, low-trajectory passes in an attempt to help pull the opposition apart and create gaps – either to find one of City’s wingers, who tend to hug the touchline, or to invite a full-back forward to join their attack.
+At other times when he gets on the ball in deeper positions he spreads play with long, low-trajectory passes in an attempt to help pull the opposition apart and create gaps – either to find one of City’s wingers, who tend to hug the touchline, or to invite a full-back forwards to join their attack.
 Wherever he gets on the ball, he wants to make a pass that will have a positive impact on his team’s attempts to move forwards.

 He dribbles almost entirely with his left foot, and takes lots of small touches, ready to react to any attempt to tackle him and able to move the ball in either direction to avoid his opponent.
-He is brilliant at dropping his shoulder and then bursting forward to break lines, often doing so from a standing position after receiving a pass under pressure.
+He is brilliant at dropping his shoulder and then bursting forwards to break lines, often doing so from a standing position after receiving a pass under pressure.
 When he reaches full speed he is a deceptively powerful runner who can be difficult to stop.

 Foden also scans his surroundings constantly and knows exactly what the picture is behind him, which makes him particularly effective in between the lines.
 He makes good decisions over whether to turn – and in which direction – or whether to play the ball around the corner to a teammate (below), as he did to leave Andy Robertson before scoring City’s third in their 4-0 win over Liverpool in July 2020.